 All in all, marketing automation can help save your company some major time and money.
 However, nothing can replace relationships, no matter how convenient of a system it may be.
 Make sure your company has an even balance between automation and real life interactions with your current and future customers, and your marketing strategy will get the best of both worlds.

-In this Insivia Insight, Patrick talks about how content marketing and automation can be integrated into your marketing strategy.
+In this Insivia Insight, Zangardi talks about how content marketing and automation can be integrated into your marketing strategy.
 This is one of the many strategic consulting services we offer.
-Contact us today for a free consultation.